-Our first floor African Mammal Hall has two new wild residents, a pair of lionesses, queens of the Tanzanian jungle.
+Our first floor African Mammal Hall has a few new wild residents.

-Our first floor African Mammal Hall has two new wild residents, a pair of lionesses, queens of the Tanzanian jungle.
-Visitors will see the taxidermy cats, sculpted by NHM taxidermist Tim Bovard, nuzzling in front of them.
-That adorable behavior has a purpose — it helps lions establish, maintain, and strengthen social bonds.
+Our first floor African Mammal Hall has a few new wild residents, a lion and a pair of lionesses, king and queens of the jungle.
+Visitors will see the taxidermy cats, sculpted by NHM taxidermist Tim Bovard, nuzzling and scratching in front of them.
+That adorable nuzzling behavior has a purpose — it helps these animals establish, maintain, and strengthen social bonds.
 Unlike tigers, cheetahs, leopards, and all other big cats, which live and hunt alone, lions live in groups of about 16 members.
 Female lions and their cubs are the core group because they stay with the pride they were born into for their entire lives.
 Male lions are usually only with a pride for a period of months to years.
-The diorama features one, standing regally to one side, sporting a dark mane.
+The diorama features two, sporting well-groomed manes.
 Come see how the museum is the place for all kinds of enjoyable family gatherings.

 What are some differences between African lions and the mountain lions that roam Griffith Park, including L.A.'s most famous feline, P-22?
 NHM Wildlife Biologist, Miguel Ordeñana, has the answers!